-- > Grandstand and Clubhouse, including:
+- > Grandstand and Legends Facility, including:

-- Permanent car park for staff, deliveries and back of house
+- > Permanent car park for staff, deliveries and back of house

 - > Legends Facility

-- A pedestrian underpass connecting to Cox Place, providing access into the in-field.
+- > A pedestrian underpass connecting to Cox Place, providing access into the in-field.

 - > The Stalls Precinct which may include:

-- > Horse stalls
+- Horse stalls >

-- > Permanent car park
+- Permanent car park >

-- > The In-field Precinct 1 which may include:
+- > The In-Field Precinct 1 which will include:

-- > Publicly accessible In-field facilities
+- Publicly accessible infield facilities that support > the primary role and function of the land as a racing and entertainment precinct.

 - > The Racing Precinct which may include:

-- > Areas for temporary car parking
+- Areas for temporary car parking >

 - > Areas for temporary events